Ultimate List of Best things to do in Budapest

 Recommended by Bertaut & Alexis from World Travel Adventurers

-Where To Stay In Budapest Hilton Budapest
+Where to stay in Budapest Hilton Budapest

 Hilton Budapest is in the historic Royal Castle District on the Buda side of the city.
 It is a 5-star hotel located in a beautiful UNESCO World Heritage Site.